whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/Website.md

 ---

-### Website-Wordpress-WP Resources
+#### Website-Wordpress-WP Resources

 ![](https://public-files.gumroad.com/ekz0nosywif2t5n024fc6yc0cl26)

 [Humanities Illustration Library](https://levinunnink.gumroad.com/l/humanities-illustrations) - Hand-drawn illustration library for your website or app that brings a human touch.Today were bombarded by hideous and soulless commercial art.
-Its generated by machines for the benefit of nobody,...
+Its generated by machines for the benefit of nobody,…

 2022-08-19T01:52:27.011Z